Back to courses

 Option I. Advanced Robotic Colorectal Surgery Hands-On Workshop

-Workshop Directors: Rob Goldstone and Nelya Melnitchuk
+Workshop Directors: Rob Goldstone & Jiping Wang, MD

-Guest Director: David Chang, MD
+Guest Director: George Chang, MD

 Advanced colorectal robotic surgery course in a porcine model that will cover: